njgreber/electricity-price-disparity-ch-de/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
+│
+├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `pip freeze > requirements.txt`
+│
+├── Dockerfile         <- Dockerfile for creating a Docker image
+│
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed               <- The final, canonical data sets for modeling.
 │   └── raw                     <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
-│
-├── models             <- Trained and serialized models, model predictions, or model summaries
-│
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   │
+│   ├── 1_process_data.ipynb    <- Makes the data ready for analysis
+│   └── 2_analysis.py           <- Main Analysis Notebook
 │
-├── pyproject.toml     <- Project configuration file with package metadata for
-│                         electricity_price_disparity_ch_de and configuration for tools like black
-│
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   │
+│   ├── main.tex                <- The main report tex file
 │   └── figures                 <- Generated graphics and figures to be used in reporting
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
+└── src                <- Source code for use in this project.
     │
-└── electricity_price_disparity_ch_de   <- Source code for use in this project.
-    │
-    ├── __init__.py             <- Makes electricity_price_disparity_ch_de a Python module
+    ├── __init__.py             <- Makes src a Python module
-    │
     ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
     ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
+    ├── datafeed                <- Scripts to download or generate data
     │   ├── __init__.py
+    │   ├── connect.py          <- Code to connect to the JAO API
-    │   ├── predict.py          <- Code to run model inference with trained models
+    │   ├── upstream.py         <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
+    │   └── utilities.py        <- Code to train models
-    │
     └── plots.py                <- Code to create visualizations
 ```